Sex trafficking in Myanmar: Perpetrators

 The traffickers are often part of criminal organizations.
 Some are government officials, military officers and enlisted men, or police.
 The perpetrators are sometimes the victims' family members or friends.

 Anti-sex trafficking efforts

 The government has made some efforts in combating sex trafficking, but these are still lacking.
 Myanmar police are using the country's anti-money laundering law to dismantle the financial network that supports the crime.

 Corruption

 Corruption and impunity have hindered the country's anti-trafficking efforts.
 Some police have demanded bribes in order to return victims to their families.

 Government response problems

 The Myanmar government has been criticized for its response in reducing sex trafficking.

 Coordination between police in Myanmar and in China is poor.

 Non-governmental organizations

-Eden Ministry Myanamr reaches, rescues, and restores sex trafficked victims in the country.
+Eden Ministry Myanmar reaches, rescues, and restores sex trafficked victims in the country.
 It is supported by the United Nations Trust Fund for Victims of Human Trafficking.

 Other nongovernmental organizations disseminate anti-sex trafficking pamphlets and social media messages.